 Depending on the industry you work in, you may be familiar with one or both of the procurement processes that go by the acronym RFQ.
 For many, a request for quotation may be more familiar.
 However, its counterpart, the request for qualifications is just as useful.

-- The RFQ’s role in procurement
+- The RFQ’s role in the sales cycle

 - How to write a request for qualifications

-- Request for qualifications template and examples
+- Request for qualifications examples

-The two RFQs: Request for qualifications vs. request for quote
+A story of two RFQs: Request for qualifications vs. request for quote

 What is a request for qualifications?